microsoft/FundraisingProposalAssistant/README.md

 2. Go to the maker portal https://make.powerapps.com/
 3. On the top right, select the environment where you want to install the solution
 4. On the left navigation pane, click Solutions and Import solution
+5. Click Import solution
+6. Browse to the location of the solution file downloaded at step 1 and click Next
+7. On the confirmation window click Next
-5. The import process will ask you to reestablish a connection.
+8. The import process will ask you to reestablish a connection.
 A connection is needed for the Power Automate Flow that is part of the solution.
 This connection provides access to the org-based database on Microsoft Dataverse in current environment.
 If a connection already exists, you can select it from the dropdown and you can jump to step 12.
-In case there are no connections, Click the dropdown next to the connection reference and click New Connection
+In case there are no connections, Click the dropdown next to the connection reference and click New Connection.
+9. A new window will open to create the connection.
+On the dialog, click Create
-6. Click Create and pick an account or log in with an account that has access to the current Dataverse Environment
+10. Pick an account or log in with an account that has access to the current Dataverse Environment
+11. After creating the connection, go back to the previous window and click Refresh on the dialog shown.
+That will refresh the connections dropdown.
-7. Refresh and select the newly created connection from the dropdown next to the connection reference
+12. Select the newly created connection from the dropdown next to the connection reference and click Next.
-8. Paste your API key from OpenAI on the Environment Variable OpenAI API Key and click Import
+13. Paste your API key from OpenAI on the Environment Variable OpenAI API Key and click Import. (to get an OpenAI API key see section Set up an OpenAI API Key)
+14. Wait until the import process completes.

 ## Developer Notes